You can talk to a lawyer for free at Tasmania Legal Aid.

 There is no automatic right to be granted a Restricted Driver Licence, this will be for the Magistrate to decide based on your application and evidence.
 You should provide as much evidence and information as possible and relevant in your application.

 When can I apply for a Restricted Driver Licence?

 You can apply for a Restricted Driver Licence if you hold an Australian driver licence and it has been cancelled or suspended because of 1 of the following:

-- You have exceeded the number of demerit points (if you hold a full licence this means you have exceeded 11 demerit points and if you hold a provisional licence you have exceeded 3 demerit points); OR
+- You have exceeded the number of demerit points (if you hold a full licence this means you have exceeded 11 demerit points and if you hold a provisional licence you have exceeded 3 demerit points)

-- A licence disqualification order has been made by an Australian Court; OR
+- A licence disqualification order has been made by an Australian Court

 - You have broken a law that automatically cancels or suspends your licence.